-Halocarbons.
-Halocarbons in the atmosphere contribute to both ozone depletion and climate change.
-The halocarbons considered in Figures Q17-1 and Q17-2 are gases containing chlorine, bromine, or fluorine atoms that are either controlled under the Montreal Protocol or are GHGs that fall under the auspices of the United Nations Framework Convention on Climate Change (UNFCCC).
-Historically, ODSs were the only halocarbons controlled under the Montreal Protocol.
-In 2016, the Kigali Amendment to the Montreal Protocol established controls on the future production and consumption of certain hydrofluorocarbon (HFC) substitute gases.
+ment to the Montreal Protocol established controls on the future production and consumption of certain hydrofluorocarbon (HFC) gases.
 Perfluorocarbons (PFCs) and sulfur hexafluoride (SF6) are in the UNFCCC group of GHGs that now fall under the Paris Agreement.
-Perfluorocarbons are compounds that contain only carbon and fluorine atoms, such as carbon tetrafluoride (CF_4) and perfluoroethane (C_2F_6).
+Perfluorocarbons are compounds that contain only carbon and fluorine atoms, such as carbon tetrafluoride (CF4) and perfluoroethane (C2F6).
 Technically, SF6 is not a halocarbon since it lacks carbon.
 However, the environmental effects of SF6 are commonly examined with those of halocarbon gases since all of these compounds contain at least one halogen atom.

-In 2011, the halocarbon contribution to the radiative forcing of climate was 0.36 W/m2, which is the fourth largest GHG forcing following carbon dioxide, methane, and tropospheric ozone (see Figure Q17-1).
-The contributions of individual halocarbon gases are highlighted in Figure Q17-2.
-Within the halocarbons, CFCs contribute the largest percentage (71%) to 2011 climate forcing.
-The intermediate-term ODS substitutes,
+In 2019, the halocarbon contribution to the radiative forcing (RF) of climate was 0.41 W/m2, which is the fourth largest GHG forcing following carbon dioxide, methane, and tropospheric ozone (see Figure Q17-1).
+The contributions of individual halocarbon gases controlled by the Montreal Protocol are highlighted in Figure Q17-2.
+Within the halocarbons, CFC-12, CFC-11, and CFC-113 combined contribute the largest percentage (67%) to radiative forcing in 2019.
+The intermediate-term ODS substitutes, hydrochlorofluorocarbons (HCFCs), make the next largest contribution (15%).
+The long-term ODS substitutes HFCs plus PFCs and SF6 contribute 13%.
+Finally, CCl4 and CH3CCl3 contribute an additional 3% and the minor CFCs and halons contribute 2% to radiative forcing in 2019.